Emma wants you to get the most out of your holidays all throughout the year and loves to help you come up with new holiday traditions.

-If you've just bought your very first vintage Christmas tree, or you want to make sure to preserve one that has been in your family for awhile, there are definitely some things to consider.
+If you've just bought your very first vintage Christmas tree, or you want to make sure to preserve one that has been in your family for a while, there are definitely some things to consider.
 The delicate aluminum tinsel can't hold the same weight as real evergreen trees or their contemporary artificial counterparts.

 Use Lightweight Ornaments

-The tree branches themselves may be made of steel, but the "needles" are paper thin strips of aluminum and the tree trunk is usually made of wood, so you want to hang lightweight, individual ornaments gently.
+The tree branches themselves may be made of steel, but the "needles" are paper-thin strips of aluminum, and the tree trunk is usually made of wood, so you want to hang lightweight, individual ornaments gently.
 Avoid using garlands as they can damage the tinsel.
-And avoid anything that could potentially snap the branch off the tree as you will find that splinters of wood often come with it and this can make it difficult to fit the branches back into the slots along the tree trunk.
+And avoid anything that could potentially snap the branch off the tree as you will find that splinters of wood often come with it, and this can make it difficult to fit the branches back into the slots along the tree trunk.

-Don't String Lights
+Don't Use String Lights

 Get a Vintage Color Wheel

 To enhance the sparkle of your tree safely, pick up a rotating color wheel, either vintage or modern.
-Usually made up with three or four lights of different colors, you can place this on the floor in front of your tree and watch the tree's colors change before your eyes as the lights revolve.
-Even in full daylight you can see the effect the color wheel has on the tree limbs in the video below.
+Usually made up of three or four lights of different colors, you can place this on the floor in front of your tree and watch the tree's colors change before your eyes as the lights revolve.
+Even in full daylight, you can see the effect the color wheel has on the tree limbs in the video below.

-Color wheels are especially useful for aluminum trees since they usually are not strong enough to hold strands of Christmas lights and having warm lights on the tree branches themselves could present a fire hazard.
+Color wheels are especially useful for aluminum trees since they usually are not strong enough to hold strands of Christmas lights, and having warm lights on the tree branches themselves could present a fire hazard.

-If you can't find a color wheel, a halogen light set on the floor and pointed at the tree will make it sparkle nicely too or you could try other spinning lights.
+If you can't find a color wheel, a halogen light set on the floor and pointed at the tree will make it sparkle nicely, too, or you could try other spinning lights.
 I have a little disco spinning ball I picked up at a thrift shop that throws some fun light.
-Just don't place halogens too close to the tree as it can be a fire hazard.
+Just don't place halogens too close to the tree, as it can be a fire hazard.